1900 Amur anti-Chinese pogroms: Sixty-Four Villages East of the River

-Lieutenant-General Konstantin Nikolaevich Gribskiy ordered the expulsion of all Qing subjects who remained north of the river.
+Lieutenant-General Konstantin Gribskiy ordered the expulsion of all Qing subjects who remained north of the river.
 This included the residents of the villages, and Chinese traders and workers who lived in Blagoveshchensk proper, where they numbered anywhere between one-sixth and one-half of the local population of 30,000.
 They were taken by the local police and driven into the river to be drowned.
 Those who could swim were shot by the Russian forces.
 There were 1,266 households, including 900 Daurs and 4,500 Manchus in the area until the massacre.
 Many Manchu villages were burned by Cossacks in the massacre according to Victor Zatsepine.

 Legacy

-Andrew Higgins of The New York Times wrote that Chinese and Russian officials tended to not bring up the incidents during periods of good China-Russia relations or China-Soviet Union relations, while the incident was brought up after the Sino-Soviet split with people still alive who had been in the pogroms being interviewed by Chinese officials.
+Andrew Higgins of The New York Times wrote that Chinese and Russian officials tended to not bring up the incidents during periods of good China–Russia relations or Sino-Soviet relations, while the incident was brought up after the Sino-Soviet split with people still alive who had been in the pogroms being interviewed by Chinese officials.
 Higgins stated that in 2020 Chinese and Russian officials purposefully avoided dealing with the incident.